Lucia's Blog: 2022-07-10

 “And their talk will spread like gangrene.
 Among them are Hymenaeus and Philetus, 18 who have swerved from the truth, saying that the resurrection has already happened.
 They are upsetting the faith of some.”
 (2 Timothy 2:17-18)

-These two men were false teachers (Hymenaeus and Philetus), for they were teaching that the resurrection had already occurred (1 Corinthians 15:12-19).
+These two men were false teachers (Hymenaeus and Philetus), for they taught that the resurrection had already occurred (1 Corinthians 15:12-19).
 Their teaching was like 'gangrene' and was destroying the faith of some Christians (1 Timothy 1:19-20).
 You see, the more people get involved in godless chatter, the more ungodly they become.
 As a result, their teaching spreads like gangrene.
 The Greek word for gangrene is “gaggraina.”
-It is found in the New Testament only once and implies that it will spread throughout the body unless it's dealt with immediately.
+It is found in the New Testament only once and implies it will spread throughout the body unless dealt with immediately.
 In a few words, if false teaching is not dealt with immediately, it will spread throughout the church like a disease.
 Teaching fruitless and useless doctrines only leads to division within the church.

-You can be sure that these two men believed they had not left the Truth and that everyone else was wrong.
+You can be sure these two men believed they had not left the Truth and that everyone else was wrong.
 They were ready to fight over words.

 1. They were destroying the faith of some, teaching something false, even though they thought they were right.